A Practical Tutorial on Graph Neural Networks: Recurrent Graph Neural Networks

 As expected, successive transition functions result in more discriminative features being calculated, thus resulting in a more discriminative final representation of the graph (analagous to more convolutional layers in a CNN).

 \begingroup \endgroup

 In fact, we can see that the final hidden representations become more linearly separable (see TSNE visualizations in Figure~\ref{fig:tsne}), thus, when they are fed to the output function --- a linear classifier --- the predicted classifications are more often correct.
 This is a difficult task since there are no vertex or edge features.
-State of the art approaches achieved the following mean AUC values averaged over 100 random train/test splits for the same dataset and task: GL2Vec \cite{chen2019GL2vecGE} --- 0.551, Graph2Vec \cite{narayanan2017graph2vec} --- 0.585, SF \cite{lara2018baseline} --- 0.558, \textbf{FGSD \cite{verma2017hunt} --- 0.656} \change{(see Appendices~\ref{s:perfmet} for a definition of AUC)}.
+State of the art approaches achieved the following mean AUC values averaged over 100 random train/test splits for the same dataset and task: GL2Vec \cite{chen2019GL2vecGE} --- 0.551, Graph2Vec \cite{narayanan2017graph2vec} --- 0.585, SF \cite{lara2018baseline} --- 0.558, \textbf{FGSD \cite{verma2017hunt} --- 0.656}.

 Here, our transition function \fntrans was a `feedforward NN' with just one layer, so more advanced NNs (or other) implementations of \fntrans might result in more performant RGNNs.
 As more rounds of transition function were applied to our hidden states, the performance --- and required computation --- increased.
 Ensuring a consistent number of transition function applications is key in developing simplified GNN architectures, and in reducing the amount of computation required in the transition stage.
-We will explore how this improved concept is realised through CGNNs in Section~\ref{s:spatial}.
+We will explore how this improved concept is realised through CGNNs in Section~\ref{s:cgnnspatial}.

 \end{mdframed}